 In February 2026, Wise announced a significant change for customers in Thailand.
-Starting 19 May 2026, Thai-based accounts will move under Wise’s Thailand entity, regulated by the Bank of Thailand.
+Thai-based accounts are moving under Wise’s Thailand entity, regulated by the Bank of Thailand.
+The timeline depends on when you signed up:

 The change comes with both upsides and downsides.
 On the positive side, you’ll be able to use Wise for PromptPay transfers and QR code payments.
 On the negative side, the multi-currency functionality becomes more complicated and more expensive.
 Here’s a clear breakdown of what’s actually changing, and who it affects.